nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-LE TRACKER is a gamified tracking application that allows fast typist to easily log their lecture progress, search for lecture by mod code/ keywords/ topics for a stress-free learning environment.
-Unlike todo list applications, LE TRACKER is tailored to the needs of students; it provides additional information specific to lecture media such as watch progress and topics.
+Le Tracker is a desktop application that focuses on tracking lecture watch progress.
+Designed for NUS students who are fast typists, it seeks to address the problem of students losing track of their watch progress, especially for students falling behind on multiple lectures.

+Unlike a traditional to-do list app, Le Tracker is tailored to meet these needs by providing features such as the ability view the overall lecture progress of a module and the ability to tag each lecture with keywords (such as the topic or difficulty of the lecture) that allow for easy filtering when prioritising.
+These features help students stay organized and keep track of their progress more effectively.

 ## Table of Contents